lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 **Achievements**

-* Formed a modelling task force of squad- and skill-representing members, organizing the training with an external vendor on DDD, and managing the collaborative work pace with workshops and asynchronous tools.
+* Formed a modelling task force of squad- and skill-representing members, organizing DDD training with an external vendor, and managing the collaborative work pace with workshops and asynchronous tools.
 * Incrementally modeled [SonarCloud](https://sonarcloud.io) as 3 core and 9 other domains, building up a model with 1k+ events representing 100+ processes within the service.
-* Evangelized the model to the 4 delivery squads, sharing modelling updates, organizing workshops, writing up a reference documentation on DDD, and publishing a diary with 20+ entries solving squads' modelling questions.
+* Evangelized the model to the 4 delivery squads, sharing modelling updates, organizing workshops, writing up a reference documentation on DDD, and publishing 20+ notes solving squads' modelling questions.
-* Led a team restructure (in a Reverse Conway Manoeuvre) around the defined domains and achieved clearer, smaller-scoped, and better scaling responsibilities, as well as comprehensive work sharing initiatives and community support among squads.
+* Led a team restructure (in a Reverse Conway Manoeuvre) around the defined domains and achieved clearer, smaller-scoped, and better scaling responsibilities, as well as comprehensive work sharing and community support among squads.
+[//]: # (* Conducted book review meetings)

 **Assets**